-The concept of delivering projects by way of an EPCM (engineering, procurement, construction management) execution, under a “single source” umbrella has been used extensively throughout the oil, gas, and petrochemical industries, where projects often need a very quick turnaround.
+The concept of delivering projects by way of an EPCM (Engineering, Procurement, Construction Management) execution, under a “single source” umbrella has been used extensively throughout the oil, gas, petrochemical industries where projects often need very quick turnaround.
 In a situation where it is imperative to bring a drug to market as quickly as possible, an EPCM approach may prove beneficial, as having all project vendors leveraging their expertise under a single contract can result in significant schedule reductions.
 EPCM is becoming more and more popular as a delivery method for fast track projects.

 Incorporate pre-engineered components

 Many lab spaces already use a modular approach for their layout.
-For example, traditional biology/wet chemistry labs are configured in 11 ft. x 33 ft. modules aligned side by side along a service corridor housing support utilities.
+For example, traditional biology/wet chemistry labs are configured in 11’ x 33‘ modules aligned side by side along a service corridor housing support utilities.
 This dimension works well and provides standard casework and aisle distances.
 However, what if you approach modularity from an infrastructure perspective and look “inside the box?”
 By standardizing lab size and dimensions as well as utility components such as chillers, piping, and controls, individual lab modules can be efficiently manufactured off-site and installed quickly, saving time and construction costs.
 Referred to as “agnostic” lab modules because they are easily reconfigured to accommodate different types of research, the lab modules are extremely flexible, resulting in reduced downtime during future conversions.
-By leaving space in overhead racks to add piping, cable trays, and additional infrastructure, a well thought out agnostic lab modular plan allows capacity to be added in the future.
+By leaving space in overhead racks to add piping, cable trays, and additional infrastructure, a well-thought-out agnostic lab modular plan allows capacity to be added in the future.

 Improved quality control and cleaner, safer job sites